christianjans/rocket-evolution/README.md

    pip install pygame
    ```

-2. Run main.py (using Python 3) from the appropriate folder
+2. Run main.py (using Python 3) from the appropriate directory

    ```
    python3 main.py